openmhealth/shimmer/README.md

 ### Supported APIs and endpoints

-The following is a simple nested list keyed by `shim` names.
-Under each shim is a list of supported `endPoint`s.
+The following is a nested list in the format

+* shim name
+   * endpoint name
-Under each endpoint is a list of the Open mHealth schemas the endpoint can produce data for.
+      * Open mHealth compliant data the endpoint can produce

+The currently supported shims are

 * fitbit
     * activity